PhilipKolarov/single_file_projects_python/README.md

 erasing_letters - erases characters at certain indexes, depending on the chosen function;
 count_all_vowels - makes a dictionary of all vowels in a given string and presents their quantity;
 class_torch - an example of utilizing classes with a torch that can be switchd on/off and recharged;
-class_wallet - an example of utilizing classes with a wallet (WIP);
+class_wallet - an example of utilizing classes with a wallet, including static methods and extended operations;